Skip to content

 Reference calls focused on similar-stage companies, pricing analysis across retainer and project models, and team composition evaluation.
 We prioritized agencies with proven mid-market SaaS experience, named attribution frameworks, and transparent reporting processes over generic full-service claims.

-The process revealed that most generic "best B2B marketing firms" lists included agencies with minimal mid-market SaaS experience, highlighting the value of context-specific evaluation over generic rankings.
+The process revealed something consistent: most generic "best B2B marketing firms" lists included agencies with minimal mid-market SaaS experience, which made a strong case for context-specific evaluation over generic rankings.

 The Outcome

-The framework reduced agency shortlisting time from 8-12 weeks to 6 weeks while improving stage-fit accuracy.
-Companies using this methodology reported faster decision-making and better alignment between agency capabilities and internal growth priorities.
+Six weeks of structured evaluation reduced agency shortlisting time from 8-12 weeks while improving stage-fit accuracy.
+Faster decision-making and tighter alignment between agency capabilities and internal growth priorities were the outcomes companies reported most often.

 Key outcomes within 6 weeks: